rigersleka/rxjs-operators-from-scratch/README.md

 # Exercise 2: TODO: Write the title
 Reference: https://stackblitz.com/edit/at-rxjs-demo5?file=src%2Fapp%2Fapp.component.html
-3- How to emit data with RxJs?
-Create my own service which can get data using RxJs
+- How to emit data with RxJs?
+Create my own service which can get data using RxJs - CountryService It's get/set methods in that Service

+- How to create a function that subscribe to a face mock array-object to retrieve the data?
+Mock data retrieval via getCountryList().
+Reactive updates through Observable.